FichteFoll/advent-of-code/2023/README.md

 More straight forward compared to the previous day, but parsing text like that in Haskell is not too pleasant.
 Still, I think I found a decent solution – powered by list comprehensions.

+### Day 03

+Somehow, getting the condition right for the second part took me a couple of tries (and a forced break).
+After I was finished,
+I simplified it using more vector features and lenses, but that turned out to need 30 times as much time, so I discarded it.

+### Day 04

+Finally something simple that Haskell works well for.